 Anina gaped at him.
 Was Sano really mocking her?
 He probably thought she’d eat her words if he presented her with a literal version of them.
 She sent him a rude gesture, and threw herself into the hole he’d made.
 It was deep enough that, sitting down, the forest ground was just a little higher than her head.
 She crossed her arms and glared at the wall of deep, brown soil interspersed with rocks and roots.

 “I’m sorry for what happened to your family and your village,” Sano said above her.
 “It must have been terrible.
 You can leave if you want.
 You can hide too, if that’s the best aspiration you have for yourself.
 But remember this.
 Hiding will not change your life.
 Everything you fear will remain.
 They will still haunt you.
 The only difference is you’ll be isolating yourself from all help, from all resources that can solve the problem you’re avoiding.
-But I hope you’ll be happy then.”
+Will you be happy then?”

 Sano retreated from the spot, and Anina burrowed herself deeper in the hole.